abdankar/nyu-agile-spring19/README.md

 * tech
 * etc.

-I'm also curious as to how this technology could potentially be ha
+I'm also curious as to how this technology could potentially be hazardous to humans, and what kinds of regulations society will come up with to curtail the beast.

+:sparkles: :sparkles: :sparkles: :sparkles: :sparkles:

+**Privacy** is a huge issue, with all the data out there companies will be incentivized to monetize it.

+**Sentience** could be an issue too, what happens if the machines take over?

+Despite the issues, we are in for an interesting time ahead of us.